Fireside

 its textual accuracy and authenticity, as it is a product of our

-fondness for the familiar and tradition, Shakespearean form, and the
+fondness for the familiar and for Shakespearean form.
+By eliminating important study helps, King

 James kept

-control of scripture, the Pope kept control of the church, and men and
+control of the interpretation scripture with the Pope, the Pope kept control of the church, and men and

 women everywhere were encouraged to contribute something to their